Rhinoplasty Dallas (Nose Jobs)

 - Resolve facial asymmetries (Facial Symmetry Surgery)

-The typical distinction between an aesthetic nose job and a medical one is that medical rhinoplasty is undertaken when a patient does not have full function of their nose.
+The typical distinction between an aesthetic nose job and a medical one is that medical rhinoplasty is undertaken when a patient does not have full nose function.
 The main medical reasons include having:

 - A deviated septum